 Karavas/Alsançak, Cyprus (North), C-print, laminated, framed, 95 × 122 cm, Karavas Alsançak/CY, 2009.

 © Johanna Diehl

 Johanna Diehl’s works Souskiou, Cyprus (South) and Karavas/Alsançak, Cyprus (North) are part of the Displace series (2009), whose creation was inspired by the 1974 partition of Cyprus.
-The partition of the island into the Republic of Cyprus in the south and the Turkish Republic of Northern Cyprus resulted in the forced resettlement of the population to facilitate ethnic and territorial separation.
+The partition of the island resulted in the forced resettlement of the population and by extension to ethnic and territorial separation.
 Johanna Diehl’s photographs document the consequences of this division.
 With the series’ title, she describes not only the process of expulsion, but also the process of replacement.
-Souskiou, Cyprus (South) shows the remains of a mosque in a deserted space on the Greek part of the island.
-Karavas/Alsançak, Cyprus (North) depicts a church in the Turkish part of the island that was converted into a mosque.
-Even if the cultural and religious identity of the former residents has been sup-pressed and superseded by territorial appropriation in each case, traces of the past continue to be visible.
+Souskiou, Cyprus (South) shows the remains of a mosque in a deserted space on the Greek-speaking part of the island.
+Karavas/Alsançak, Cyprus (North) depicts a church in the Turkish-speaking part of the island that was converted into a mosque.
+Even if the cultural and religious identity of the former residents has been supressed, traces of the past continue to be visible.